darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 | **Hunting Method**  |  Grouping                                                          |

+# Mimikatz as a standalone executable

-# Using Sysmon Events Only
+## Hunting with Sysmon Events Only

+To begin these series, we will use Splunk (the free version, I will also add some snips for ELK later) due to its powerful query language and ease of use, to cut the time from logging to identification.

-Using Splunk (free version, I will also add snips for ELK), we observe that when running Mimikatz as a standalone executable we have 84 events in total within a timewindow of 3s:
+First thing we observe is that, when running Mimikatz as a standalone executable, we have ~84 events in total within a timewindow of 3s (*this is relevant in the sense that your IOC or Correlation Rule shouldn't be looking for signs beyond the 5s window*):

 ![ToTH1-00](../img/THL001-Mimikatz/Mimi-00.PNG)